 If yes, please provide a link:

-If not, kindly provide this information
+If not, please provide this information

+12bis.
 Do the fundamental principles of your domestic law require that the offences set forth in para.
 1 of article 6 cannot apply to the persons that committed the predicate offence. (art.
 6, para.
 2 (e))?

 Yes Yes, in part No

+Please explain briefly:

 D. Criminalization of corruption (article 8)

-The review of Article 8 and 9 of the Convention is only for those States parties to the Organized Crime Convention that are not party to the United Nations Convention against Corruption.
-[States parties that are parties to UNCAC may wish to update the information provided during the UNCAC review (United States)]
+The review of Articles 8 and 9 of the Convention is only for those States parties to the Organized Crime Convention that are not party to the United Nations Convention against Corruption.
+[States parties that are parties to UNCAC may wish to update the information provided during the UNCAC review]

-Is active bribery of a public official criminalized under your (art.
+Is active bribery of a public official criminalized under your country’s legislation (art.
 8, para.
 1 (a))?

 Yes Yes, in part No